csmertx/csmertx.github.io/README.md

 ### Donation button?
 Why?

-> CSx is not affiliated with the Wounded Warrior Project
+> CSx is not affiliated with the Wounded Warrior Project, or Archive.org

 - 🔗[Csmertx | About: Donation Button Clarification](https://csmertx.github.io/About/csmertx/#donation-button-clarification)